History of Otago: Initial Māori settlement (1300–1500)

 a calculation based on the assumption of twenty years to a generation.
 His conception of what was happening is probably wrong, but his dating, taken broadly is probably about right for this later settlement phase, which may indeed be that of the historical Waitaha.
-The estuaries, mudflats, sandy beaches of Murihiku provided fish, seals, seabirds, mussels, pauas, pipis and cockles.
-The dense podocarp forest, including matai, totara, kahikatea, and rimu, teemed with wekas, tuis, pigeons, and other birds.
+The estuaries, mudflats, sandy beaches of Murihiku provided fish, seals, seabirds, mussels, pāuas, pipis and cockles.
+The dense podocarp forest, including mataī, totara, kahikatea, and rimu, teemed with wekas, tūīs, pigeons, and other birds.
 In the coastal lakes such as Waihola, eels abounded.
 At some point during the first centuries of occupation they discovered pounamu.
 Thus the South Island also became known as Te Wahipounamu.
 The southern Māori moved with the seasons to exploit the rich resources of Murihiku.

 Tradition attributed to the Waitaha a profound knowledge of incantations (karakia) and of the science of navigation.
 They painted designs in caves and named many of the distinctive features of the Otago landscape, well illustrated in the tale of Rākaihautū, known the great digger of lakes.

 The Waitaha settlement of the South Island seems to have been the latter part of a period of peace and plenty.
 Stack said that "they increased and multiplied so rapidly that they are described as having covered the face of the land like ants".

 A more credible explanation might be that, on the arrival of the first Waitaha wave in the south, they found it an abundant land and, under such favourable conditions, their numbers greatly increased.

 However this time of prosperity was not to last.
 Already, by the end of the fourteenth century New Zealand's environment was beginning to change.
 The climate became cooler, the podocarp forest retreated, and the moa population began to decline.
 The changing environment affected those who relied upon moas and seals for food and forced them to develop more effective techniques for catching birds and fish.
 The largest settlements of the early centuries lost their importance and declined.
-The population declined because of emigration north to regions where one could cultivate kumara (sweet potatoes).
+The population declined because of emigration north to regions where one could cultivate kūmara (sweet potatoes).